gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 }
 ```

-If you run the command `run-all init --terragrunt-modules-that-include ../_envcommon/data-stores/aurora.hcl` from the
+If you run the command `run-all init --units-that-include ../_envcommon/data-stores/aurora.hcl` from the
 `dev` folder, only `dev/us-west-2/dev/data-stores/aurora` will be run; not `stage/us-west-2/stage/data-stores/aurora`.
 This is because `run-all` by default restricts the modules to only those that are direct descendents of the current
 folder you are running from.
-If you also pass in `--terragrunt-include-dir ../stage`, then it will now include
+If you also pass in `--queue-include-dir ../stage`, then it will now include
 `stage/us-west-2/stage/data-stores/aurora` because now the `stage` folder is in consideration.

 In other words, Terragrunt will always first find all the modules that should be included before applying this filter,